 If the seminary does believe there are sufficient grounds to support the charges, the case will be handled in one of two ways.
-If the guilt is admitted, a penalty is fixed according to the guidelines given below but only after the dean or dean's designee has met with the professor involved and discussed possible actions.
-If, however, the person charged maintains innocence, an ad hoc committee will be appointed by the dean to conduct a hearing to make a determination of guilt or innocence.
-Willful failure of a person charged with academic misconduct to appear before the committee means that he or she is in default, and punishment will be pronounced and administered.
+If fault is admitted, a penalty is fixed according to the guidelines given below but only after the dean or the dean's designee has met with the professor involved and discussed possible actions.
+If, however, the person charged maintains innocence, an ad hoc committee will be appointed by the dean to conduct a hearing to make a determination of fault.
+Willful failure of a person charged with academic misconduct to appear before the committee means that the student is in default and consequences will be decided and administered.